 LGC (the globally recognized testing laboratory behind Informed Choice) is a world-renowned sports doping control and research laboratory, with over 55 years of experience in regulatory analysis.
 With over 400 published scientific papers and more than 500 man-years of research into doping control, LGC is recognized as a global leader and trusted partner in the field of anti-doping and supplement analysis.

 LGC has been testing supplements and ingredients on behalf of reputable manufacturers and suppliers for more than 15 years.
-During this time, tens of thousands of samples have been tested and a number of research studies have been conducted; such studies exploring the prevalence of prohibited substance contamination within supplement products.
+During this time, tens of thousands of dietary supplement samples have been tested at our supplement testing labs and a number of research studies have been conducted; such studies exploring the prevalence of prohibited substance contamination within supplement products.

 To understand the risks of inadvertent doping, LGC has conducted administration studies, which have been published in peer-review scientific journals.
 These studies have highlighted